tejaswid/tejaswid.github.io/_pages/cv.md

 Education
 ======
+* Ph.D in Robotics, Eidgenössische Technische Hochschule (ETH) Zurich, Switzerland.
+2019 (in collaboration with Disney Research, Zurich)
+  * Thesis on Semantic Segmentation and Mapping in Natural Environments
+* Master of Science in Robotics, Systems and Control, Eidgenössische Technische Hochschule (ETH) Zurich, Switzerland.
+2012-2014 (thesis at Disney Research, Zurich)
+  * Thesis on Re-acquisition of People using Clothing Characterization
 * Bachelor of Technology in Electrical Engineering, Indian Institute of Technology, Jodhpur, India.
 2008-2012
-* Master of Science in Robotics, Systems and Control, Eidgenössische Technische Hochschule (ETH) Zurich, Switzerland.
-2012-2014 (thesis at Disney Research, Zurich)
-* (expecting a) Ph.D in Robotics, Eidgenössische Technische Hochschule (ETH) Zurich, Switzerland.
-2019 (collaboration with Disney Research, Zurich)
+  * Thesis on Development of a Smart Wheelchair

 Work experience
 ======
+* 2019 - Current: Postdoctoral Research Associate
+  * Sydney Institute for Robotics and Intelligent Systems, The University of Sydney, Australia
+  * Supervisor: Prof. Ian Manchester

 * Winter 2013: Research Intern
   * TCS Innovation Labs, India
   * Overview: Developed a human gesture driven control framework for a service robot.